 The challenge, the President added, is attracting more young people into the field.
 “How can we reach into communities that currently aren’t producing a lot of engineers?"
 In these brief remarks, the president revealed a deep understanding not only of what engineers do and their value to society but also of the need to boost awareness and opportunities for girls and under-represented groups to participate in the field.

-In other, more public speeches, including the recent State of the Union address, Mr. Obama has called out engineering as essential to ...
+In other, more public speeches, including the recent State of the Union address, Mr. Obama has called out engineering as essential to addressing some ...

 Resource Added: February 17, 2012